thehackingsage/thehackingsage/README.md

 <samp>

-- 👨‍💻 I’m a Security Enthusiast / Pentester / CEH
+- 👨‍💻 I’m a Security Enthusiast / Pentester

 - 🤝 Looking for Penetration Testing or Web Development Projects